-Since this standalone Sennheiser bar doesn't deliver a lot of bass, its default sound profile is a bit on the bright side.
-This won't be too much of a problem if you watch a lot of dialog-heavy movies or TV shows or movies, but will be disappointing during action movies or when listening to music with lots of bass.
-The 3D mode is rather impressive though, especially with surround content.
+Since this standalone bar doesn't deliver a lot of bass, its default sound profile is a bit on the bright side.
+This won't be too much of a problem if you watch a lot of dialogue-heavy movies or TV shows, but will be disappointing during action movies or when listening to music with lots of bass.
+The 3D mode is rather impressive, though, especially with surround content.

-While it's convenient to not have to worry about where to place a subwoofer, the Sennheiser AMBEO soundbar is very large and heavy.
-You'll need to plan carefully where you'll want to place it since it's wider than most 55 inch TVs, so it might not fit between the stand legs.
-That said, if you have space and don't mind a lack of bass, it's an interesting standalone 5.1.4 soundbar to consider.
+While it's convenient to not have to worry about where to place a subwoofer, this soundbar is very large and heavy.
+You'll need to carefully plan where you want to place it, since it's wider than most 55 inch TVs and might not fit between the stand legs.
+That said, if you have space and don't mind the lack of bass, it's an interesting standalone 5.1.4 soundbar to consider.

-The Samsung HW-Q60R is the cheapest 5.1 soundbar setup we've tested so far.
-It's similarly designed to the Q80R, but doesn't have side-firing speakers.
-It still sounds alright though and has all the connection options you'll need to set it up with most home theatre systems.
+The Samsung HW-Q60R is one of the cheapest 5.1 soundbar setup we've tested so far.
+It has a similar design to the Samsung HW-Q80R, but doesn't have side-firing speakers.
+It has what Samsung calls their Acoustic Beam, which helps with surround content but acts more like up-firing speakers.
+It won't result in very accurate localization of objects with surround content, but it does help create a more immersive feel that a typical 3.1 system.
+It still sounds alright, though, and has all the connection options you'll need to set it up with most home theatre systems.

-While this soundbar supports the most common surround sound formats, Dolby Digital and DTS, it doesn't support any lossless formats, or object-based surround like Dolby Atmos or DTS:X. That said, it's a lot more affordable than some of the more premium models we've tested that can support more surround options.
-So, if you're fine with basic surround formats and are looking for something less cost-prohibitive, the Q60R is a solid choice.
+While this soundbar supports the most common surround sound formats, Dolby Digital and DTS, it doesn't support any lossless formats or object-based surround like Dolby Atmos or DTS:X. That said, it's a lot more affordable than some of the more premium models we've tested that can support more surround options.
+If you're fine with basic surround formats and are looking for something less cost-prohibitive, this soundbar is a solid choice.

-This soundbar has a punchy, exciting sound that makes it best for listening to music, especially pop, hip-hop or EDM.
-It's not the most neutral-sounding setup we've tested but it has a couple of sound customization options you can tweak to better match your preferences.
-It supports various surround formats, including Dolby Atmos, but its surround sound performance is rather poor compared to the Q80R or the Sennheiser AMBEO Soundbar.
+This soundbar has a punchy, exciting sound that makes it best for listening to music, especially pop, hip-hop, or EDM due to its overemphasized bass and treble.
+If you don't like this V-shaped sound profile and want something more neutral-sounding, this soundbar has a few sound customization features, so you can make it sound the way you like.
+It also supports various surround formats, including Dolby Atmos, but its surround sound performance is rather poor compared to the Samsung or the Sennheiser AMBEO Soundbar.

-While the SL10YG has a ton of connectivity options, like 2 full HDMI-in ports, 1 HDMI ARC, optical-in and even USB for file playback, it doesn't have a regular audio jack.
-This shouldn't be a big issue, especially since it supports wireless playback via Bluetooth, WiFi and has Chromecast built-in, but if analog audio for you is a must, you'll want to check out the LG SK10Y instead.
+While this soundbar has a ton of connectivity options, like two full HDMI-in ports, one HDMI ARC, optical-in, and even USB for file playback, it doesn't have a regular audio jack.
+This shouldn't be a big issue, especially since it supports wireless playback via Bluetooth and WiFi and has Chromecast built-in, but if analog audio for you is a must, you'll want to check out the LG SK10Y instead.

 Our recommendations above are what we think are currently the best 5.1 soundbars for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).